Dunblane massacre: Perpetrator

 Thomas Watt Hamilton was born as Thomas Watt Jr. on 10 May 1952 in Glasgow, the son of Thomas Watt Sr., a bus driver, and Agnes Graham Hamilton, a hotel chambermaid.
-When Hamilton was 18 months old, his father abandoned the family for another woman, after which his parents divorced and his father had no contact with him thereafter.
-Thomas' maternal grandparents, James and Catherine Hamilton, raised Thomas as their son, legally adopting him and changing his name to Thomas Watt Hamilton.
+When Hamilton was 18 months old, his father abandoned the family for another woman, after which his parents divorced and his father had no contact with him.
+Thomas's maternal grandparents, James and Catherine Hamilton, raised Thomas as their son, legally adopting him and changing his name to Thomas Watt Hamilton.

 The family relocated to Stirling when Hamilton was a young boy.
 He was made to believe that his maternal grandparents were his actual parents, and that his mother was his older sister.
 Hamilton's grandparents told Thomas the truth when he was around 22 years old, which reportedly had a lasting psychological impact on him.
 He began working in youth organisations.
 As the head of several youth clubs, Hamilton had been the subject of several complaints to police regarding inappropriate behaviour towards young boys, including claims that he had taken photographs of semi-naked boys without parental consent.
 He had briefly been a Scout leader – in July 1973 at age 21, he had been appointed assistant leader with the 4th/6th Stirling troop of the Scout Association.
 Later that year, he was seconded as leader to the 24th Stirlingshire troop, which was being revived.

 Several complaints were made about Hamilton's leadership, including complaints about Scouts being forced to sleep in close proximity to him inside his van during hill-walking expeditions.
 Within months, on 13 May 1974, Hamilton's Scout Warrant was withdrawn, with the County Commissioner stating that he was "suspicious of his moral intentions towards boys".
 He was blacklisted by the Association and thwarted in a later attempt he made to become a Scout leader in Clackmannanshire.

 Hamilton claimed in letters that local rumours regarding his behaviour towards young boys had led to the failure of his business in 1993, and that, in the last months of his life, he had complained that his attempts to organise a boys' club were subjected to persecution by local police and the Scout movement.
 Among those he complained to were Queen Elizabeth II and his local Member of Parliament (MP), Michael Forsyth (Conservative).
 In the 1980s, another MP, George Robertson (Labour), who lived in Dunblane, had complained to Forsyth about Hamilton's local boys' club, which his son had attended.
 On the day after the massacre, Robertson spoke of having previously argued with Hamilton "in my own home".

 On 19 March 1996, six days after the massacre, Hamilton's body was cremated.
 According to a police spokesman, this service was conducted "far away from" Dunblane.